umbraco/UmbracoDocs/Fundamentals/Design/Partial-View-Macro-Files/index.md

 ![Created partial view from snippet](images/created-partial-view-macro-file-from-snippet.png)

 By default, the partial view is saved in the `Views/MacroPartials` folder.
-Umbraco provides the following snippets:
+Umbraco provides the following partial view macro snippets:

 * Empty - Creates an empty partial view file.
 * Breadcrumb - Creates a breadcrumb of parents using the `Ancestors()` method to generate links in an unordered HTML list.
 It displays the name of the current page without a link.